lezhnev74/pasvl/README.md

 The purpose of this library is to validate an existing (nested) array against a template and report a mismatch.
 It has the object-oriented extendable architecture to write and add custom validators.

+**Note to current users**: this version is not backwards compatible with the previous 0.5.6.

 ## Installation
 ```
 composer require lezhnev74/pasvl